 And despite his success, he remains humble.
 I told him I wanted to program drums to fast-track our songwriting.
 And he’s kind enough to share the drum software he used — good thing it’s a free software and I can’t wait to start experimenting with it.

 After our conversation, I was inspired to continue making my dreams a reality.
 I feel unstoppable.
-But I don’t know when it would last.
-I hope it keeps burning as long as I’m alive. 🙂

 But that’s not the point.
 The point is: